+- For endpoints in the Custom Groups folder:

-- - When unmanaged endpoints are deleted, they are moved directly to the Deleted folder.
+- When unmanaged endpoints are deleted, they are moved directly to the Deleted folder.

 - When a managed endpoint is deleted:

 - An uninstall client task is created.

 - A license seat is released.

 - The endpoints are moved to the Deleted folder.